isabella-feng/blackjack/README.md

 ## :bookmark_tabs: Abstract
 In this project, I use Java classes to create the game “Blackjack”, in which the player is able to play with the computer.
 I’ve utilized Java’s object-orientated design, as well as Arraylist.

+## :game_die: How to play it
+Compile and run *Interactive.java* in your Terminal.
+Follow the instruction, input in command line and start playing!

-## 🤗 How did I make an interactive game
+## 🤗 How did I make it an interactive game
 *In Blackjack class:*
 1. The playerTurnInteractive() method takes a card from the deck and adds it to hand each time it’s called.
 If the total value exceeds 21, the playerWithinRange variable would be assigned “false”.
 2. The dealerTurnInteractive() automatically keeps drawing cards from the deck.
 My strategy for the dealer is to stop drawing when the total value exceeds 21 or when the dealers’ total value exceeds the player’s.
 If dealer’s total value exceeds 21, the dealer WithinRange variable would be assigned “false”.